YankeeDeltaBravo225/AnimeFaceExtractHelper/README.md

 # AnimeFaceExtractHelper
 A helper utility to extract anime faces.
 This is meant to provide semi-auto extraction.
+Japanese explanation available at [Qiita](https://qiita.com/YankeeDeltaBravo225/items/320516deaaf5325adf24)

 ## Purpose:
 Extract partial images for machine learning.